ibm-cloud-docs/hpc-ibm-spectrumlsf/custom-image.md

 3. After the worker node VSI creates the image, the automation helps ensure that the image is set to an available state.
 The automation then initiates {{site.data.keyword.spectrum_full}} deployment by using the new image to validate the deployment process, helping ensure that the new image is correct and can deploy successfully.

-    The {{site.data.keyword.spectrum_full}} deployment requests the `cluster_id` and IBM customer number deployment input values, as they are necessary to validate the {{site.data.keyword.spectrum_full}} deployment from the newly created custom image.
+    The {{site.data.keyword.spectrum_full}} deployment requests the `cluster_id` and IBM user number deployment input values, as they are necessary to validate the {{site.data.keyword.spectrum_full}} deployment from the newly created custom image.
     {: tip}

 4. (Optional): The custom image builder also requires the `private_catalog_id` where the new image is added, published, and then shared with other necessary accounts.
 If you do not provide a catalog ID, then the image is created and validated.